 - Calves (DVT)

-- Cannula (Infection)
+- Cannula (infection, if applicable)

-- Central line (Infection, if applicable)
+- Central line (infection, if applicable)

 Septic shock is defined as sepsis with hypotension, despite adequate fluid resuscitation or requiring the use of inotropic agents to maintain a normal systolic blood pressure.

 Management usually involves aggressive fluid resuscitation and antibiotic therapy, with the likely involvement of the critical care team.
 Inotropes are often used to maintain organ perfusion.

 - Sepsis is the life-threatening organ dysfunction caused by an abnormal and uncontrolled host response to an infection

 - Criteria for the diagnosis of sepsis is the presence of a known or suspected infection with clinical features of organ dysfunction